Gajanand1219/Language-Detection-and-Text-Comparison-Application/README.md

 4. **CSS Styles**
    - Styling: The CSS styles define the layout, colors, and appearance of various elements, enhancing the user interface with a cohesive and appealing design.

+5. **Code Overview**
+   - This code is designed to enhance the user interface of a web application by displaying a loading animation and a progress bar that visually represents the accuracy of a process, such as language detection or text comparison.
+     #
 ## Summary

 Overall, your application provides users with a straightforward way to detect languages and compare texts.
 The combination of Flask for backend processing, `langdetect` for language analysis, and well-structured HTML/CSS for frontend display creates an effective tool for language-related tasks.